 “…We had color in the bathroom; now we have the bathroom in color — a complete color ensemble, a new color charm…. six lovely permanent shades…”

-1927 was a momentous year in bathroom history — that’s when Kohler became the first company to introduce complete suites of sinks, tubs and toilets, in six glorious colors.
+1927 — That’s when Kohler first introduced a complete suites of sinks, tubs and toilets, in six glorious colors.
 I found this old catalog from 1928 that features beautiful, glowy photos of the bathrooms in the six colors — Horizon Blue, Old Ivory, Spring Green, Lavender, Autumn Brown and West Point Gray.
 Gorgeous!
 Golly, though, the Lavender fixtures in these illustrations sure looks like Pink to me.
 I asked Kohler archivist Angela Miller, and she confirmed, “Lavender does look pinkish in the literature, a little more lavender in person.
 Although, still more on the pink side.”
-So there: Our first pink bathroom fixtures, I declare it so.
+So there: Among our first pink bathroom fixtures!
 And blue and green and yellowish and yes, even beige and gray.
 Continue clickin’ to see the rest of the historic bathroom colors, along with bathroom illustrations that suggest just how beautiful high-end bathrooms could be in the roaring ’20s, before the party shut down –>

 The catalog says: